A ancient counterfeiter's coin mold. (29 mm diameter)

 Here are images of the eleven molds for ten coins.
 All have reverses have the common "FEL TEMP REPARATIO" legend.
 Eight are of the "soldier spearing fallen horseman" type and two are of the "galley" types.
 Eight of the obverses are of emperor Constantius II (AD 337-361) with legend "DN CONSTANTIVS PF AVG".
 The remaining two obverses are of emperor Constans (AD 337 - 35) with legend "DN CONSTANS PF AVG".
 Although it might be expected that the galley reverses would match the Constans obverses, the physical characteristics of the molds make it impossible that two Constans/galley coins could have been used to make the corresponding molds.

 The molds, except for the endpieces, generally have a pronounced convex side and a concave side.
 Presumably this is the result of each piece of clay being pushed into the next one as the genuine coins were used to make the molds.
-The molds are listed here (in no particular order) with the convex side first.
+The molds are listed here (in no particular order) with the convex side first (all eleven in one scan and the other sides in the next scan).

 Mold: Constans / fallen horseman,